DionicSoftware/FoundersFortuneLocalization/websites/steam.md

 ### English
 Survive Winter

-Use the time you have and make sure you have enough food stored away, because winter is coming.
-Let’s hope you won’t have to restrict meals to half rations – because that will make your colonists weak.
+Use the time you have and make sure you have enough food stored away, for winter is coming.
+Let’s hope you won’t have to halve rations – because that will make your colonists weak.

 When supplies dwindle and the freezing cold wind howls outside, it’s easy to lose hope...